-Like everyone else, I fell instantly in love upon meeting my sister’s new and absurdly cute puppy.
+Like everyone else, I fell instantly in love with my sister’s absurdly cute puppy.

 Ten years later, she was killed in a car wreck and I inherited him.